 - Increase in appetite, possibly with weight gain

 Do not be discouraged by these phenomena.
 They are transient.
-If they are very bad, discuss them with your doctor, you may be able to get medication for them, or your medication may need to be adjusted or changed.
-After a few weeks, they will become less and you will be able to reap the benefits of having stopped smoking.
+If you worry, discuss them with your doctor, he or she may prescribe medication or adjust it.
+After a few weeks, the symptoms should gradually become less and you should start to reap the benefits of having stopped smoking.

-Not smoking has a significant positive effect on all diseases and conditions that may be caused or aggravated by smoking.
-Some of the advantages when you have stopped smoking are:
+Giving up smoking has a significant positive effect on all diseases and conditions that may be caused or aggravated by smoking.
+Some of the advantages of giving up smoking are:

 - Better breathing